sshev4enko/travel-repo/Samples/EF/Web API 2 with EF 6/BookService/README.txt

     - use [Route] and [RoutePrefix] attribute for class or methods
     - http://www.asp.net/web-api/overview/web-api-routing-and-actions/attribute-routing-in-web-api-2

-2) How to host ASP.NET project in IIS using VS Publish method
+2) How to host ASP.NET project in IIS using VS Publish method:
     - http://dotnetmentors.com/web-api/host-asp-net-web-api-in-iis-using-visual-studio-publish.aspx
     - DO NOT FORGET to change Identity of Application pool ".NET v4.5" from 'ApplicationPoolIdentity' to 'LocalSystem'